-The 2023 international brochure showing the latest developments in Modern Kadampa Buddhism worldwide, and the international teaching program of Festivals and Dharma Celebrations for the year is now available.
+The 2026 international brochure showing the latest developments in Modern Kadampa Buddhism worldwide, and the international teaching program of Festivals and Dharma Celebrations for the year is now available.

 The brochure shows the extraordinary developments in Kadam Dharma around the world that have emanated from the heart of Venerable Geshe Kelsang Gyatso Rinpoche.
 Please share this amazing story.

-Je Tsongkhapa Kadampa Buddhist Center
+Je Tsongkhapa Kadampa Meditation Center

 1070 Tunnel Road, Bldg 2, Unit 20